 New thinking and science in these areas can contribute to healthy lands and waters, prosperous communities and strong economies, while also addressing climate threats.

-Across Virginia, The Nature Conservancy is applying natural solutions to address the challenges of climate change.
+The Nature Conservancy is promoting practical, innovative solutions to create a prosperous, low-carbon future that is cleaner, healthier and more secure for everyone.
+Across Virginia, TNC is applying nature-based solutions to address the challenges of climate change.
 Healthy natural systems, like salt marshes, oyster reefs, seagrass meadows, forests and wetlands, have a better chance of adapting to a changing world.

 HOW WE ACHIEVE CHANGE